jason@position1seo.com

 Myth 2: Link building Is Irrelevant

-This myth was exacerbated after a statement by John Mueller, Google's webmaster trends analyst, who said that link building was something he "would try to avoid".
+This myth was exacerbated after a statement by John Mueller, Google's webmaster trends analyst, who said that link building was something he would try to avoid.

 Of course, his comment was taken out of context.
 Links are still an essential ranking factor.
 But what Mueller meant was that link building should be something organic, built over time, assuring Google that a website has a relationship with quality links.

 SEO efforts shouldn't entirely be based on link building, as this strategy by itself can be unproductive.
 But by the same token, it must also not be disregarded.
-The concepts of "content" and "link building" should go together, so the links fit comfortably with the context of the contents, and there's a balanced approach combining the two.
+The concepts of content and link building should go together, so the links fit comfortably with the context of the contents, and there's a balanced approach combining the two.

 Myth 3: Keyword Research Is Not Essential For SEO